riceissa/nginx-mediawiki/README.md

 Then in the nginx config, I just specified that PHP 7.1 should be used (which should have been the case already, since PHP 7.1 was the version before the upgrade).

+## Upgrading to Ubuntu 24.04

+After many years of not touching the server at all except to deal with bot attacks (oops), I finally sat down to upgrade to the latest Ubuntu LTS and to also upgrade the MediaWiki to the latest.
+This took a _lot_ of work over multiple days, so I want to document some of that here.